PRBonn/ipb_calibration/README.md

 We provide exemplary data here:
 - Point Cloud and Apriltag Coordinates: [Download here](https://www.ipb.uni-bonn.de/html/projects/ipb_calibration/reference_data.zip)

+#### Using own data

 If you want to use your own data: Take a TLS and scan the room.
+Then use the apriltag coordinate extraction software we provide in this repository.
+This will extract 3D coordinates of the apriltags.
+Use these coordinates later as reference data in folder `reference`.
+A detailed description for the apriltag extraction is provided [here](README_apriltag_extraction.md).

-To reduce the compute time I suggest using cloud compare to downsample to half a centimeter resolution and precompute the normals.
+For the system calibration: To reduce the compute time I suggest using cloud compare to downsample to half a centimeter resolution and precompute the normals.
 We assume the point cloud to be in PLY file format.

 ### Data recording